WrestleMania 36: Main event

+Accompanied by Paul Heyman (far right), Brock Lesnar (right) strikes Drew McIntyre (left) inside the WWE Performance Center without an audience.

 In the main event of Part 2, Brock Lesnar (accompanied by Paul Heyman) defended the WWE Championship against Drew McIntyre.
 McIntyre hit Brock Lesnar with a Claymore on Lesnar for a nearfall.
 Lesnar performed three German suplexes and an F-5, but McIntyre kicked out at one.
 Lesnar then performed two more F-5s, both of which again resulted in nearfalls.
-As Lesnar went for a fourth F-5, McIntyre countered and performed three more Claymores on Lesnar to win the match and title, capturing his first world championship in WWE and becoming the first-ever British-born world champion in WWE history, as well as WWE's thirty-first Triple Crown champion.
+As Lesnar went for a fourth F-5, McIntyre countered and performed three more Claymores on Lesnar to win the match and title, capturing his first world championship in WWE and becoming the first-ever British-born world champion in WWE history, as well as WWE's 31st Triple Crown champion.

 After the show went off the air, McIntyre was confronted by Big Show, who McIntyre then faced in a title defense described by WWE as the "hidden WrestleMania main event".
 After an even match, McIntyre reversed a chokeslam attempt in a bodyslam for a near-fall.
-As McIntyre attempted an aerial maneuver, Big Show countered a with a chokeslam for a near-fall.
+As McIntyre attempted an aerial maneuver, Big Show countered with a chokeslam for a near-fall.
 Big Show went for the KO punch, but McIntyre ducked and performed a Claymore on Big Show to retain the title.
 This dark match aired on the April 6 episode of Raw.